You can copy, modify, and distribute this work, all without asking permission. Learn more about CMA's Open Access Initiative.

 Location: On view at Zhejiang Provincial Museum, Hangzhou, Oct 1, 2024 - Dec 1, 2024

 Download, Print and Share

+This album leaf now mounted as a hanging scroll is attributed to the 13th-century artist Liang Kai, who served for a time in the Southern Song court as a court painter.
+In recognition of Liang’s outstanding talent, the Emperor Ningzong (reigned 1195–1224) granted him the “Gold Belt,” the highest honor reserved for court painters.
+The artist, however, left his prestigious position in pursuit of the simple life in Buddhist monasteries.
 The so-called one-corner composition (leaving empty space on one side as the artist did here) was popular in both the imperial court and Buddhist monasteries.
 This distinctive composition allowed the artist to render a sense of depth, but also allows the viewer’s imagination to fill the empty space.
 Liang Kai’s abbreviated style and expressive monochromatic brushwork were often understood to embody ideals of Chan (Zen) Buddhism, and were continued by later Buddhist painters.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.